jrandj/aws-solutions-architect-associate/README.md

 1. Amazon Cognito.

     * Amazon Cognito provides an identity store that scales to millions of users, supports social and enterprise identity federation, and offers advanced security features to protect your consumers and business.
 Built on open identity standards, Amazon Cognito supports various compliance regulations and integrates with frontend and backend development resources.

 1. Amazon Detective.

     * Amazon Detective simplifies the investigative process and helps security teams conduct faster and more effective investigations.
-With the Amazon Detective prebuilt data aggregations, summaries, and context, you can quickly analyze and determine the nature and extent of possible security issues.
+With the Amazon Detective prebuilt data aggregations, summaries, and context, you can quickly analyse and determine the nature and extent of possible security issues.

 1. AWS Directory Service.

     * Directory Service is a fully managed version of Active Directory.
 It allows you to offload the painful parts of keeping AD online to AWS while giving you the full control and flexibility AD provides.

     * Managed Microsoft AD is for when we want to migrate everything into AWS.
 AD Connector is used when you want to leave it on-premises.

 1. AWS Firewall Manager.

     * AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organizations.
 As new applications are created, Firewall Manager makes it easier to bring new applications and resources into compliance by enforcing a common set of security rules.

 1. Amazon GuardDuty.